-There will be silence and empty roads across the land of Israel from Tuesday evening until darkness falls on Wednesday 26th for the holiest day of the Jewish calendar: Yom Kippur, the Day of Atonement.
-In the same way that many non-believers celebrate Christmas, most Jewish will people go without food and drink for 24 hours and attend special Yom Kippur services at synagogues.
-They might not believe in God at all, but the habit of fasting and quiet contemplation on this day is a well-ingrained part of Jewish culture.
-And while they relect in the synagogue on what it all means, sometimes God meets them there...
+There will be quiet and empty roads across the land of Israel for the holiest day of the Jewish calendar: Yom Kippur, the Day of Atonement.
+Most Jewish will people go without food and drink for 24 hours and attend special Yom Kippur services at synagogues, even if they don’t believe in God at all – much the same way that many people who don’t really believe in Jesus still celebrate Christmas.
+The habit of fasting and quiet contemplation on this day has become a deeply-ingrained part of Jewish culture.
+And while reflecting in the synagogue on sin, forgiveness, and what it all means, sometimes God meets them there…

 Atonement – At-One-Ment – becoming one with his beloved people, was always God’s desire, and this special day of sacrifice and forgiveness of sins was designed to help achieve that.
 It’s a key time to pray for Jewish people to be reconciled to their God, through the blood of the Messiah.